lkoepsel/AVR_C/docs/RPi_build.md

 ```

 ### Fix a known hosts issue
-When attempting to login to a new Raspberry Pi, sometimes the host system won't because the *identifier* has changed.
+When attempting to login to a new Raspberry Pi, sometimes the host system won't because the *REMOTE HOST IDENTIFICATION HAS CHANGED* has changed.
 To fix:
 ```bash
 nano ~/.ssh/known_hosts
 # shift ctrl-K every line which contains the name of the old Pi